Sales Forecasting & Manufacturing

 CRM & Forecasting

-Marketing and sales organizations prefer to plan forecasts in dollars (revenue) and conversely, production needs to plan in units.
-Ultimately, for products to be available when the customer needs them, you need to develop a forecast by product in units.
+Marketing and sales organizations prefer to plan forecasts in revenue and conversely, production needs to plan in units.
+For products to be available when the customer needs them, you need to develop a forecast by product in units.
 However, your forecasting system should be flexible enough so that it can aggregate demand to different levels of details in units and in dollars to satisfy company-wide needs.

 Forecasting in CRMs enable: